You are researching the topic of empowering women through education.

 - Mark any records that interest you to save, print, email, cite, export, save to your My Research account, or to view selected items later.

-You want to find articles on the current economic conditions in China.
+You want to find articles on the current economic conditions in China and then create an alert so that you receive new records via email.

 From the Advanced Search page and the first pull-down menu in the first search row, select Location.